New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Home and road insights

-- Giants away games this season average 41.5 total points, equal to this matchup's over/under.
+- The average total in Giants away games this season is 41.5 points, 0.5 fewer than this outing's over/under (42).

 Powered by Data Skrive.